nikahmadz/Firedash/index.md

 ---

 Firedash is an instant web application that is meant to be **deployed to a Firebase project**.
-It function as an Admin Panel for Firebase Applications.
+It serve as an Admin Panel for Firebase Applications.
 Firedash helps you manage your Firebase Application with an intuitive and easy-to-use interface.

 ---